SFWLtd/angular-dojo/README.md

 * `ng new angular-dojo-frontend`
 * `cd angular-dojo-frontend`
 * `ng serve`

+You should now be able to browse to your shiny new Angular site, using the port shown in your command window.

 ### Styling
 For this dojo, we'll use [Semantic UI](https://semantic-ui.com/) as our CSS framework.
 First we need to install Semantic UI, and build the CSS and JS: